Miso Ginger Dressing

 - Easy to adjust the sweetness, acidity or saltiness to suit your taste preferences.

-- rice vinegar – this mild Asian white vinegar is my first choice, but white wine vinegar or lime juice is a good sub.
+- rice vinegar – this mild Asian white vinegar is our first choice for miso and ginger dressing, but white wine vinegar or lime juice is a good sub.

-- white miso – my go to brand is Miso Masters, and I use their Organic Mellow White Miso paste.
-Bon Appetit has a nice article where you can learn about the different types of miso, if you’re curious.
+- white miso – our go-to brand is Miso Masters, and we use their Organic Mellow White Miso paste.

-- freshly grated ginger – nothing beats the flavor punch of buying a ginger root and grating it yourself.
+- freshly grated ginger – nothing beats the flavor punch of buying a ginger root and grating it yourself, but see the Home Chef tips for the next best option.

-- honey – to add a bit of sweetness.
+- honey – to add a bit of sweetness to the miso sesame ginger dressing.
 Agave nectar is a good sub.

 - toasted sesame oil – adds nuttiness and big flavor.

 - soy sauce – this seasons (salts) the dressing and adds big umami flavor.
-Tamari also works.
+We use regular soy sauce, but low sodium soy sauce or tamari also work.

 - sesame seeds – these add texture and extra flavor.
 Either white or black sesame seeds will work.
 Toasted sesame seeds are even better!

-- canola oil – I wanted to use a neutral oil so that you can taste the miso and ginger more than the oil.
+- canola oil – we wanted to use a neutral oil so that you can taste the miso and ginger more than the oil.
 The flavor of olive oil can be overpowering here.
+If you want extra sesame flavor, add a few dashes of sesame oil.

-- If you absolutely hate peeling and grating your own fresh ginger (I get it!), the jarred minced ginger from The Ginger People is the best jarred option I’ve found.
+- If you absolutely hate peeling and grating your own fresh ginger (we get it!), the jarred minced ginger from The Ginger People is the best jarred option we’ve found.

 - Add a splash of water if you need a thinner dressing, or extra miso if you’d like to thicken it.

-- This dressing doubles as a marinade for chicken, fish or tofu.
+- This miso ginger dressing recipe doubles as a marinade for chicken, fish, or tofu.

 What To Do With This Miso Ginger Dressing Recipe

-When I make this ginger miso dressing, I usually make a double or even triple batch, because I want to eat it all week long.
+When we make this ginger miso dressing, we usually make a double or even triple batch, because we want to eat it all week long.

 The salad in these photos was made using mixed greens, rainbow carrots, radishes, cucumbers and snap peas.
-This is an easy side salad for my Chilean sea bass recipe, Korean meatballs or even my crab stuffed salmon.
+This is an easy side salad for our Korean Meatballs, or even Stuffed Salmon.

-I also love this dressing tossed with spinach or shredded cabbage.
+We also love this ginger sesame miso dressing tossed with spinach or shredded cabbage.

 More Foxes Love Lemons Favorites